CheckiO/checkio-empire-battle-craft/info/description.md

+**In Campaign mode, you can check your strategies on already defeated bases.
+You will not lose your troops.**

 Let's work on some new code for our units.
 All units in the current craft run the same code which starts when a battle begins.
 The script you are currently writing will command one craft.
 So if a craft has 7 units inside, that means 7 copies of this script will be launched.

 The commanding principles are based on the 3 main groups of functions.